VivekKumarMishra1301/Rat-In-a-Maze-Simulator/Readme.md

 * Click on "Start" to begin the simulation.
 * Observe the rat's movements in real-time.
 * Click on "Reset" to start over or modify the maze.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to the Rat in the Maze Simulator, please follow these steps:

+* Fork the repository.
+* Create a new branch for your feature/bug fix.
+* Make your changes and commit them.
+* Push your changes to your forked repository.
+* Submit a pull request, explaining your changes in detail and mentioning any relevant information.